 From that day on she drew on anything she could get her hands on, while asking her parents constantly for paints and brushes.
 At the age of 10, they bought her a John Gnagy "Learn to Draw" kit and she got busy!
 "My teachers usually laughed at the artwork all around the edges of my homework until I got into middle school, where they suggested I take art classes instead.
 I jumped at the opportunity and never looked back."

 At the age of 12, Dara's family moved to Kentucky.
 When the new teachers recognized her devotion to art, they immediately put her into art classes.
 Always drawing and painting kept her happy, and she was singled out for special tutoring and an art camp, winning awards often.
 In the 10th grade, that training helped her earn her first Art Award outside of school.
 "I was encouraged to enter the Bourbon County Art Show where I took first place with "Granny" a drawing of my maternal grandmother.
 She still hangs on the wall in my home today."
-By this time, Dara was selling her paintings to teachers, family, and friends on a regular basis.
+By this time, Dara was selling her paintings to teachers, family, and friends.

 The family continued to travel throughout the country, Canada and Mexico where all the beautiful sights and the wonderful people moved Dara to focus on landscapes; "the colors, shapes and atmosphere of our earth just begging to be painted, the variety was endless!"
-Lacking the means to go to art school after graduation, Dara became largely self-taught but, eventually, was able to study under professional artists and attended as many workshops as she could.
+Lacking the means to go to art school after graduation, Dara became largely self-taught but, eventually, was able to study under professional artists while attending as many workshops as she could.

 When she married the "love of her life" and began raising their four children, Dara painted murals professionally for offices, homes and schools in both Texas and Kentucky where they lived.
 When they became "empty nesters" she returned to canvas work.